harturalcantara/harturalcantara/README.md

 ## About me

 <p align="justify">
-Student of the Computer Science course at the Federal University of Ceará (Campus Crateús), passionate about learning and developing in the area involving technology.
+Student of the Computer Science course at the Federal University of Ceará, passionate about learning and developing in the area involving technology.
 Currently focusing on topics related to back-end, front-end web and mobile application development.
 Taking steps to become a great Software Developer, then become an excellent Software Engineer.
 </p>

 ### Tools